Ally Invest Rating:

 Trades of penny stocks (defined as a stock or ETF under $2) are subject to a $4.95 commission plus a surcharge of 1¢ per share.
 Trades of OTC (over-the-counter) stocks have a $100 trade minimum.

-Forex accounts get spreads as low as one or two pips, depending on the currency pair.
+Forex accounts can get spreads as low as one or two pips, depending on the currency pair.
 Up to 50:1 leverage is available.

 Cash Management